 In July 2019, NFC was excited to open an office thirty miles east of the main campus at the historic train depot in Live Oak.
-This location provides a number of services for both current and potential students including PERT testing, admissions, enrollment, academic advising assistance, academic tutoring support, computer access, face to face classes and quiet areas for individual and group study sessions.
+This location provides a number of services for both current and potential students including PERT and/or ACCUPLACER testing, admissions, enrollment, academic advising assistance, academic tutoring support, computer access, food pantry, face-to-face classes and quiet areas for individual and group study sessions.
 For more information about the NFC Live Oak Location, visit www.nfc.edu/live-oak-location, call (386) 364-5093 or (386) 364-5440, or email tuckert@nfc.edu.